 The Janssen vaccine is also known as 'the Johnson & Johnson vaccine'.
 Johnson & Johnson are the company that make this vaccine.

-You will need 1 dose of the Janssen COVID-19 vaccine to get long-lasting protection.
+You will need 1 dose of the Janssen COVID-19 vaccine.

 It takes 14 days for the vaccine to work.
-This is when you are fully vaccinated.
+After this, you have completed your first round of COVID-19 vaccination.

 Vaccines teach your immune system how to protect you from diseases.